ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
-hero: /img/ncsc-macos.png # image path/url
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 If you've ever had to implement baseline security settings, whether this be Centre for Internet Security (CIS), Cyber Security Essentials (CSE), or National Cyber Security Centre (NCSC), you'll probably have encountered some level of pain when it comes to non-Microsoft devices, as the guidance, is, well, *complicated*.